cce-uzk/AIChatPageComponent/README.md

 git checkout main
 ```

-### 2. No Additional Dependencies
+### 2. Optional Plugin Dependencies
+- **For enhanced RBAC control**: Install the AIChat Repository Plugin before this plugin to enable granular permission management
-This plugin is self-contained and requires no additional plugins.
+- **For basic functionality**: This plugin is self-contained and works without additional plugins (uses fallback permission system)

 ### 3. Install Composer Dependencies
 Navigate to the root directory of your ILIAS installation: